-► The transmitter's <POWER > lamp will light and <> will be displayed on the transmitter's LCD panel.
+► The transmitter's <POWER > lamp will light and << w>> will be displayed on the transmitter's LCD panel.

-- Before disconnecting the cable, turn off both the transmitter and camera. - If you turn on/off the transmitter or connect/disconnect the interface cable during Live View shooting or movie shooting, Live View shooting or movie shooting will stop. - If wireless functions are in use, noise may be recorded regardless of the use of the built-in microphone(s) or an external microphone.
+- Before disconnecting the cable, turn off both the transmitter and camera. - If you turn on/off the transmitter or connect/disconnect the interface cable during movie shooting, movie shooting will stop. - If wireless functions are in use, noise may be recorded regardless of the use of the built-in microphone(s) or an external microphone.
 It is recommended that you do not use wireless functions when shooting movies